neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 The request handler is responsible for taking a request and responding in a manner the client understands.
 The default HTTP Request Handler routes requests to controllers and their actions.
 Other request handlers may choose a completely different way to handle requests.
-Although FLOW3 also supports other types of requests (most notably, from the comannd line interface), this chapter only deals with HTTP requests.
+Although TYPO3 Flow also supports other types of requests (most notably, from the comannd line interface), this chapter only deals with HTTP requests.

-FLOW3 comes with a very slim bootstrap, which resulst in  few code being executed before control is handed over to the request handler.
+TYPO3 Flow comes with a very slim bootstrap, which resulst in  few code being executed before control is handed over to the request handler.
 This pays off in situations where a specialized request handler is supposed to handle specific requests in a very effective way.
 In fact, the request handler is responsible for executing big parts of the initialization procedures and thus can optimize the boot process by choosing only the parts it actually needs.

-A request handler must implement the ``\TYPO3\FLOW3\Core\RequestHandlerInterface`` interface which, among others, contains the following methods::
+A request handler must implement the ``\TYPO3\Flow\Core\RequestHandlerInterface`` interface which, among others, contains the following methods::

 	public function handleRequest();